Rising above the chaos in times of crisis: How we helped our B2B clients plan, pivot and persevere

 These are unprecedented times that have been particularly challenging for SMBs.
 As many businesses struggle to stay afloat during this pandemic, others were able to pivot and continue on amidst the chaos.

-Over the past couple of months in response to Covid-19 we’ve had a few clients significantly changed their operations—and in one case their product offering.
+Over the past couple of months in response to Covid-19, we’ve had a few clients significantly change their operations—and in one case their product offering.
 Part of this work involved modifying the marketing strategy and tactics.
 Here are 5 initiatives we’ve had a hand in.